Materials-Data-Science-and-Informatics/dislocation-ontology/README.md

 * `data`
     * `MaterialProject_Nickel`
     The Nickel data is collected from [Materials Project](https://materialsproject.org)
-    * Slip system data is taken from [the Crystallography and Crystal Defects book](DOI:10.1002/9781119961468)
+    * Slip system data of FCC Nickel is taken from [the Crystallography and Crystal Defects book](DOI:10.1002/9781119961468)
 * `CQs` is a folder for storing the collection of the competence questions.

 ### Acknowledgments